sbrl/Pepperminty-Wiki/README.md

 Here's a list of things that I want to add at some point (please feel free to [send a pull request](//github.com/sbrl/Pepperminty-Wiki/pulls) and help out!).

 - Better page history (revert to revision, compare revisions, etc.)
-- User settings like avatars, changing own passsword, etc. (#69 needs fixing first, then #107)
 - Intelligent auto-updating system that doesn't wipe your settings / module choices
 - A module registry of some sort (ideas welcome!)
-- Preview changes before you save them (#59)
-- Threaded page commenting system (#19)
 - Image maps (#103)
+- User management for moderators ( + moderator management for the wiki owner) (#127)
+- An app for Android (Sorry, iOS is not practial at the current time.
+Feel free to make one yourself!
+I'm happy to help out if you need help with Pepperminty Wiki itself - message on gitter (see above), or open an issue on this repository.)
 - (See more on the [issue tracker](https://github.com/sbrl/Pepperminty-Wiki/issues)!)
 - ...?

-Is the feature you want to see not on this list?
+Is the feature you want to see not on this list or not implemented yet?
 [Open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new) or [send a pull request](//github.com/sbrl/Pepperminty-Wiki/pulls)!

 # License
 Pepperminty Wiki is released under the Mozilla Public License 2.0.
 The full license text is included in the `LICENSE` file in this repository.